silphid/jen/README.md

 ## Associating an existing project with a template

 To associate a template with an existing project that was not initially generated by jen, without doing any scaffolding, you just have to invoke the `jen do prompt` command in the root of the existing project.
-This assumes your templates follow the recommended convention of having the standard `create` and `prompt` steps, where the `create` step first calls `prompt` and then does the template rendering.
-In that case, calling the `prompt` step alone in a non-jen-initialized project will first ask you to select the template to associate the project with, and then will prompt you for variable values and save them to the `jen.yaml` file.
+This assumes your templates follow the recommended convention of having the standard `create` and `prompt` actions (where the `create` action first calls `prompt` and then does the template rendering).
+In that case, calling the `prompt` action alone in a non-jen-initialized project will first ask you to select the template to associate the project with, and then will prompt you for variable values and save them to the `jen.yaml` file.
 From that point, your project is initialized and associated with a template.
 You just need to commit the `jen.yaml` file into git.

 # Wishlist